This Is How I Cook

 A tender cut of meat; it is always boneless and skinless.

-My grocer had Jenny-O turkey tenderloins for about $8/pound and since there is no waste so I didn’t think the price per pound was too bad.
+My grocer had Jenny-O turkey tenderloins for about $8/pound and since there is no waste I didn't think the price per pound was too bad.
 After all, Boars Head deli turkey is more than that.

 Every little bit of this turkey gets used in this simple recipe.